dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1917: Marijuana as a gateway drug is a debated theory.
+### T1917: Marijuana use can lead to serious substance abuse.

 |Support|
 |---|